Karabintree/Cprg-218-Lab-2-Rebeca-/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Outmeal

+Ingredients
+- 1 cup of outmeal
+-1 1/2 cup of water

+Instructions:
+1. Bring the water to boil in a small saucer
+2. Add the outmeal
+3. Reduce fire.
+4. Serve